MichaelCade/90DaysOfDevOps/Days/day15.md

 ![](Images/Day15_Linux9.png)

-I am sure we have all done it where we have navigated to the depths of our file system to a directory and not known where we are. `pwd` gives us the print out of the working directory, pwd as much as it looks like password it stands for print working directory.
+I am sure we have all done it where we have navigated to the depths of our file system to a directory and not known where we are. `pwd` gives us the printout of the working directory, pwd as much as it looks like password it stands for print working directory.

 ![](Images/Day15_Linux10.png)

 We know how to create folders and directories but how do we create files?
 We can create files using the `touch` command if we were to run `touch Day15` this would create a file.
-Ignore `mkdir` we are going see this again later.
+Ignore `mkdir` we are going to see this again later.

 ![](Images/Day15_Linux11.png)

-`ls` I can put my house on this, you will use this command so many times, this is going to list the all the files and folders in the current directory.
+`ls` I can put my house on this, you will use this command so many times, this is going to list all the files and folders in the current directory.
 Let's see if we can see that file we just created.

 ![](Images/Day15_Linux12.png)

 How can we find files on our Linux system? `locate` is going to allow us to search our file system.
-If we use `locate Day15` it will report back that location of the file.
-Bonus round is that if you know that the file does exist but you get a blank result then run `sudo updatedb` which will index all the files in the file system then run your `locate` again.
+If we use `locate Day15` it will report back the location of the file.
+The bonus round is that if you know that the file does exist but you get a blank result then run `sudo updatedb` which will index all the files in the file system then run your `locate` again.
 If you do not have `locate` available to you, you can install it using this command `sudo apt install mlocate`

 ![](Images/Day15_Linux13.png)